sonvoque/pycom-documentation/chapter/firmwareapi/pycom/network/bluetooth/README.md

 - `handler` is the function that will be executed when the callback is triggered.
 - `arg` is the argument that gets passed to the callback.
 If nothing is given the bluetooth object itself is used.

-An example of how this may be used can be seen in the <function>bluetooth.events()<function> method.
+An example of how this may be used can be seen in the <function>bluetooth.events()</function> method.

 #####<function>bluetooth.events()</function>